Gators backup QB arrested on child porn charges, suspended from team

 Florida backup quarterback Jalen Kitna has been suspended from the football team after his arrest on child pornography charges.

-Gainesville police said Wednesday that Kitna faces two counts of distribution of child exploitation material and three counts of possession of child pornography.
+Gainesville police said Wednesday that Kitna, 19, faces two counts of distribution of child exploitation material and three counts of possession of child pornography.

 Police said they received a cyber tip from the National Center for Missing and Exploited Children that someone using the Discord instant messaging platform had shared two images of pornographic material involving a child from Kitna's account.